davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 The tectonic and petrogenetic processes by which Earth’s continental mantle lithosphere develops through time are of fundamental importance to geodynamics and Earth history.
-Mantle xenoliths entrained in volcanic rock reveal compositions and textures of the deep lithosphere in a vertical transect below the eruptive event.
-Petrogenetic studies can discern the geochemical evolution, thermal conditions, and depth of entrainment of xenolith suites.
-When integrated with regional geophysical data and tectonic and petrogenetic studies of the overlying crust, these constraints on the deep mantle lithosphere offer critical insights into the geodynamic processes of continental assembly.
+The architecture of the mantle lithosphere, when integrated with regional geophysical data and tectonic and petrogenetic studies of the overlying crust, offers critical insights into the geodynamic processes of continental assembly.
+Mantle xenoliths entrained in volcanic rock reveal compositions and textures of the deep lithosphere in a vertical transect below the eruptive event, and petrogenetic studies of xenolith suites can discern their thermal conditions, depth of entrainment, and geochemical evolution.
 In this contribution, we present new petrologic and geochemical data on mantle xenoliths hosted in the Pleistocene Crystal Knob volcanic neck in coastal central California.
 We integrate these findings both with regional geophysical and modeling studies of the mantle lithosphere and a well-developed literature on the tectonic and petrogenetic development of the overlying crust.

 The Crystal Knob xenolith locality samples a crucially important lithospheric column through the Late Cretaceous convergent margin of the North American